Cogges/cogges.github.io/small-groups.md

 ## Wednesday morning

-We are a group of women who meet twice a month to pray, support each other and look at the Bible.
+We are a group of women who meet weekly during term time to pray, support each other and look at the Bible.
 Mums with their children are welcome.

-2nd and 4th Wednesday of the month - term-time only.
 9.30am - 11.30am.
 Venue: varies.
 Leaders: Kirsty Morgan & Rachel Webster.

 ## Wednesday evening